Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 The tribe barely noticed.
 They were too busy cooing over the little girl that had been born to the Singer and Vemik.
 Yan’s niece had borne her first child well and stoically, and had presented the pale beige little bundle to her father with a sweaty, exhausted smile.

 A quiet child.
-Alive and warm and breathing, but she didn’t wail---at worst, she grumbled.
+Alive and warm and breathing, but she didn’t wail - at worst, she grumbled.
 Mostly, she watched and flailed her hands aimlessly at whatever caught her attention.

 Vemik and Vemet had promptly gone on the birth hunt in search of a suitable beast to thank the gods for the health of both child and mother: Yan had gone with them.
 They were family now, after all.